-to promote globally consistent standards that facilitate interoperability, innovation, market competition and infrastructure development to address user needs in a timely and cost effective basis through cooperation and collaboration among global, regional and national SDOs on NGN issues that have mutual impacts, including (but not limited to) the following:
+to promote globally consistent standards that facilitate interoperability, innovation, market competition and infrastructure development to address user needs in a timely and cost effective basis through cooperation and collaboration among global, regional and national SDOs on NGN and future networks issues that have mutual impacts, including (but not limited to) the following:

-interconnection and interoperability across mobile and fixed networks offering convergence multimedia services, including the ability to obtain services independent of underlying transport network e.g., based on a unique, global SIP profile;
+interconnection and interoperability across mobile and fixed networks offering convergence multimedia services, including the ability to obtain services independent of underlying transport network;

-a coherent and coordinated set of standards with global value to support interconnection of NGN at the service level;
+a coherent and coordinated set of standards with global value to support interconnection of future networks and NGN at the service level;

-enabling of migration from legacy networks towards NGN;
+enabling of migration towards NGN and future networks;

-evolution of IMS as a solution to suit the needs of both mobile and fixed networks;

-evolution of Call Server based approach as a solution to suit the needs of fixed networks;

 maximization of the commonality and interworking between different approaches;

 recognition of potential social, policy, legal, emergency, and/or regulatory implications (for example, privacy, legal interception, location information, service quality, reference interconnection point definition);

-options for transition, and planning considerations for achieving the NGN vision in an orderly and consistent manner;
+options for transition, and planning considerations for achieving the future networks vision in an orderly and consistent manner;

-control and realization of Quality of Service (QoS)/Quality of Experience (QoE) mechanisms for all types of networks (fixed, wireless, mobile, satellite, IP-based core networks, etc.) capable of interoperating to deliver satisfactory end-to-end QoS/QoE;
+control and realization of QoS/QoE mechanisms for all types of networks (fixed, wireless, mobile, satellite, IP-based core networks, etc.) capable of interoperating to deliver satisfactory end-to-end QoS/QoE;

+control interface to network services, enabling applications to request required resource and service level on demand;

+network services including but not limited to converged policy control based on network conditions and traffic identification (e.g. using Deep Packet Inspection);

 interoperable and cost-effective security mechanisms and protocols to guarantee protection of customer information and network resource;

 user mobility in all its forms (wide area, local area, nomadic, etc.), including seamless mobility across mobile and fixed networks;

-converged policy management across a range of access technologies, in the context of Common IMS;

-utilization of the NGN for emerging applications and traffic sources including: machine-to-machine, Internet of Things, Smart Grid, intelligent transport systems; and
+utilization of the NGN and future networks for emerging applications and traffic sources including: machine-to-machine, Internet of Things, Smart Grid, intelligent transport systems; and

-address the need for providing additional services via the NGN, including IPTV (IMS- and non-IMS- based) and, Content Distribution Networks (CDN), Cloud and Service-Oriented Networks.
+address the need for providing additional services via the future network technologies, including but not limited to Cloud Computing, Service-Oriented Networking, Autonomic management and adaptive control, Information – centric networking, Network virtualisation, and integration of Web technologies, e.g. RTC Web ones.

-to focus on Service Enablers and interoperability up to the application level , to support a broad range of applications that utilize underlying network capabilities;
+to focus on Service Enablers making future networks smarter, and interoperability up to the application level , to support a broad range of applications that utilize underlying network capabilities.

-to support that the 3GPP Organizational Partners have encouraged the wide community of their members to contribute to the common set of Technical Specifications and Technical Reports for “Common IMS” within 3GPP and to avoid duplication of work; and

-to support the ITU-T standardization activity to achieve a coherent set of Recommendations ; and within NGN, with specific reference to the Common IMS, to coordinate with the release packaging of relevant standards organizations.